by Birgitta Hjalmarson

 Despite repeated admonitions by visiting bishops, progress on the new church was slow, and Börje would not live to see its completion.
 Money for the enterprise was to be raised through taxes and private donations, but the parish was poor, and only small amounts could be extracted.
 Negotiations to buy a building site took years, mired in real or invented difficulties.
 The matter was apparently still unresolved in 1874 when the parish council requested that the persons responsible “at the very soonest reach an agreement with concerned parties so that construction of said new church may at long last commence.”
 When Börje died in 1875, he and another farmer had just finished breaking ground across the road from the old church.

 In 1881, as Börje lay buried beside BrittaLena at the old cemetery, the new church was finally ready for use.
-The young Stockholm architect, commissioned by the diocese, had used as his model the orthodox temple rather than the more conventional rectangular Roman basilica.
+The young Stockholm architect, suggested by the diocese, had submitted drawings for an octagonal church, inspired by Byzantine architecture, rather than the more conventional rectangular Roman basilica.
 At first the parishioners bristled.
 Later, when told that a round church would be less expensive, they reconsidered.
 Even today the church commands attention.
 You see it on your left, as you leave the village driving eastwards.
-Octagonal in shape, it is covered with yellow brick; the joists under the floor are made of timber from the old bell tower.
+It is covered with yellow brick; the joists under the floor are made of timber from the old bell tower.

 For the first three years the church lacked an organ, for 15 years it was without paint, for 22 years it had no heat.
 But in the pulpit stood the parish vicar, Henrik Lindström, a forceful representative of the Lutheran state church.
 For lack of money, he had been forced to give up his medical studies and settle for priesthood.
 He still practiced medicine on the side.
 His only serious competition was Stina in Prekebo, whose book on black magic contained eleven hundred rules.
 In her practice, she used vipers’ tongues, moles’ hearts, soil from graves, and the fibers of a rope that a man had used to hang himself.
 Whatever she used, it was potent.